 Copy a step

-Is there an existing step that you'd like to customize or extend?
-Maybe you're using one of our built-in ServiceNow steps and you'd like to add additional inputs to better match your company's ServiceNow configuration.
+You can copy a step in the palette to duplicate the step's definition.
+For example, if you're using one of our built-in ServiceNow steps and you'd like to add additional inputs to better match your company's ServiceNow configuration.
 Or, perhaps someone in your organization has written a custom step that you could use for your team's processes, with some minor tweaks.

-You can create a copy of a built-in step or a custom step to use as a template or starting point for your own step.
-When you copy either a built-in or custom step, Flow Designer creates a new custom step with the original step's definition and logic, including its icon, description, allowable endpoints, inputs, outputs, and script.
-As the owner of this new custom step, you can edit its definition, deploy it, and share it with others.
+You can create a copy of a built-in step, custom step or HTTP trigger in the palette to use as a template or starting point for your own step.
+When you copy a step or HTTP trigger, Flow Designer creates a new step or trigger with the original step's definition and logic, including its icon, description, allowable endpoints, inputs, outputs, and script.
+As the owner of the new step, you can edit its definition, deploy it, and share it with others.

-- Locate the built-in or custom step you want to create a copy of in the palette.
+- Locate the step you want to create a copy of in the palette.

 - Beside the step's name, click the gear icon and select the option to copy the step.
-This opens the New Custom Step dialog box, with values for settings, inputs, outputs, and script copied from the original step.
+This opens a dialog box for defining the new step or trigger, with values for settings, inputs, outputs, and script copied from the original step.

 - For built-in steps on the Apps tab of the palette, select Copy as custom step.

-- For built-in App triggers, select Copy as HTTP trigger.
+- For built-in App triggers on the Triggers tab of the palette, select Copy as HTTP trigger.

 - For custom steps on the Custom tab of the palette, select Copy Step.
 If the custom step you're copying has versions, you'll have the option to select which version to copy.

-- If you copied a custom step, your step is named Copy of <Step Name> (e.g., "Copy of Email Parser").
+- If you copied a custom step or HTTP trigger, your step is named Copy of <Step Name> (e.g., "Copy of Email Parser").

 - Edit the description, icon, and version details, if needed.

 - Click Save to create the copied version of the step.
-Your new step is available either on the Custom tab of the palette (for apps and custom steps) or in the HTTP Triggers section of the Triggers tab (for app triggers), in the list of steps that are Owned by you.
+Your new step is available either on the Custom tab of the palette (for Apps and custom steps) or in the HTTP Triggers section of the Triggers tab (for App triggers and HTTP triggers), in the list of steps that are Owned by you.

 - By default, the state of your copied step is set to "In Development".
 You can keep your step in this state until you are ready to use it in flows and share it with other users.